-The Quality Improvement Unit (QIU) is the department responsible for performing quality improvement functions and assuring that program improvements are occurring within the Pre-paid Inpatient Health Program (PIHP) and the Community Mental Health Services Program (CMHSP).
+The Quality Improvement Unit (QIU) is the department responsible for performing quality improvement functions and assuring that program improvements are occurring within the Pre-Paid Inpatient Health Program (PIHP) and the Community Mental Health Services Program (CMHSP).
 The QI Unit puts the QAPIP into practice and has direct and/or oversight responsibility for monitoring the DWMHA's quality improvement program.

-QI Unit operates in partnership with stakeholders including consumers, advocates, MCPNs, Direct Contractors, direct care providers, DWMHA staff and other stakeholders.
+QI Unit operates in partnership with stakeholders, members, advocates, contracted providers, and DWMHA staff.

-The QI Unit achieves the scope of continuous quality improvement through three functions: performance monitoring, performance measurement and quality improvement.
+The QI Unit achieves the scope of continuous quality improvement through three functions: performance monitoring, performance measurement and performance improvement.

-Quality Improvement
+Performance Improvement

-Quality improvement is a formal approach to the analysis of performance and systematic efforts to prevent, reduce or eliminate waste, rework, problems that will lead to improvement in service quality.
-As the steward of the system, the Quality Improvement component ensures guidance is provided to the system through the provisions of policy directives.
+Performance improvement is a formal approach to the analysis of performance and systematic efforts to prevent, reduce or eliminate waste, and problems that will lead to improvement in service quality.
+As the steward of the system, the Performance Improvement component ensures guidance is provided to the system through the provisions of policy directives.
 This approach is system-wide, and addresses the DWMHA and its provider network.
 All service providers are required to have certain policies in place which mirror DWMHA policies.
 The policies address those areas that are contractually mandated in the contract with MDHHS, and describes the process for ensuring compliance with those policies.
 The policies are disseminated to DWMHA providers and are located on DWMHA's website.

-To meet the regulatory requirements for MDHHS and the MDHHS Quality Improvement Council, the DWMHA must conduct at least (2) Performance Improvement Projects (PIPs) during the waiver renewal period.
-The purpose of the PIPs are to provide and promote continuous quality improvement through on-going measurement and interventions that are clinical and/or non-clinical services with beneficial effect on health outcomes and consumer satisfaction.
+To meet the regulatory requirements for MDHHS and NCQA requirements, the DWMHA conducts all Performance Improvement Projects (PIPs) that are approved through the Improving Practices Leadership Team (IPLT) and the Quality Improvement Steering Committee (QISC) during the waiver renewal period.
+The purpose of the PIPs is to provide and promote continuous quality improvement through on-going measurement and interventions that are clinical and/or non-clinical services with beneficial effect on health outcomes and member satisfaction.
 The DWMHA requires its provider network to participate in the PIPs related to their respective programs and services.
 In addition, each of the providers in the network are expected to conduct PIPs based on their own self-assessment of need, risk, frequency, performance, etc. includes State mandated performance improvement activity as well as, activities identified by the Quality Improvement Steering Committee (QISC).

 The DWMHA must have at least two affiliation-wide Performance Improvement Projects (PIPs) during the waiver renewal period.
 These are conducted to promote continuous quality improvement through on-going measurement, intervention as well as verifiable and sustained improvement in significant aspects of clinical care and/or non-clinical services.
-These projects are expected to have a beneficial effect on health outcomes and consumer satisfaction.
+These projects are expected to have a beneficial effect on health outcomes and member satisfaction.